-All registered Class 1 and 2 food businesses must follow a food safety program.
+All registered Class 1 and scheduled Class 2 food businesses must follow a food safety program.
 We're pleased to offer a food safety program template developed by the Department of Health and Human Services to assist you in developing your own program.

 The training must be completed by a Registered Training Organisation (RTO).
 For a list of RTOs offering food safety training please refer to the NTIS website.

 The Department of Health also has an online food safety training program for Class 3 premises called ‘Do Food Safely” that is available on the Do Food Safely website.

 If the Food Safety Supervisor for your business changes you must submit the training qualifications for the new supervisor to the Shire’s Environmental Health Team.
 Without a suitably qualified Food Safety Supervisor the registration for a food business cannot be granted, renewed or transferred.